 While a colonoscopy is an incredibly powerful screening and diagnostic tool, it may not be useful for every abdominal symptom.

 No, a colonoscopy can’t detect IBS, a condition also known as irritable bowel syndrome.
 You may wonder why a colonoscopy can’t detect IBS when it can diagnose the IBD conditions we outlined earlier.

 IBS is different from IBD.
-The biggest difference is that IBS doesn’t change bowel tissue, so there’s no way to identify it during a colonoscopy – either visually or through a biopsy.
+The biggest difference is that IBS doesn’t change bowel tissue, so there’s no way to identify it during a colonoscopy test – either visually or through a biopsy.

 But since IBS is a digestive disorder that affects the large intestine, it has similar symptoms to IBD conditions.
 Common symptoms of IBS include abdominal cramping, changes in the appearance of your poop and how often you need to go.

 So, there’s a chance that your doctor may recommend a colonoscopy to make sure you don’t have IBD or another condition.
 But if it’s IBS, your doctor won’t be able to find anything to confirm it’s IBS.

 Can a colonoscopy detect stomach problems?